deponte-designer/deponte-web-portfolio/README.md

 This project is deployed and accessible at the following URLs:

-- [Live Application](https://deponte-designer.github.io/horiseon-website-accessibility-optimization): Explore the demo live version of the website.
+- [Live Application](https://deponte-designer.github.io/deponte-web-portfolio): Explore the demo live version of the website.

-- [GitHub Repository](https://github.com/deponte-designer/horiseon-website-accessibility-optimization): Visit the repository for the project, which includes a README describing the details.
+- [GitHub Repository](https://github.com/deponte-designer/deponte-web-portfolio): Visit the repository for the project, which includes a README describing the details.

 ## Conclusion

-Thank you for visiting the Horiseon Website Accessibility Optimization project.
+Thank you for visiting this Portfolio project.
 Your support, feedback, and contributions are greatly appreciated as we work to make the web more accessible and user-friendly.
 If you have any suggestions, issues to report, or ideas for collaboration, please don't hesitate to reach out.
 Together, we can continue to improve this project and create a better web experience for everyone.

 **Happy coding!**